stenglein-lab/taxonomy_pipeline/README.md

 ##### nt database

 The default location of the blast nt databases is: `/home/databases/nr_nt/` and the default name of the database is `nt`.
 These values will be used to set the `-db` option when running blastn.
-These default valuecan be overridden using the `local_nt_database_dir` and `-local_nt_database_name` parameters, for instance:
+These default value can be overridden using the `local_nt_database_dir` and `local_nt_database_name` parameters, for instance:

 ```
 nextflow run stenglein-lab/taxonomy_pipeline -resume -profile singularity --fastq_dir /path/to/directory/containing/fastq/ --host_map_file /path/to/host_map_file.txt --local_nt_database_dir /path/to/my/local/db/